SAP/abap-to-json/docs/z_ui2_json2.md

 | Serialize Timestamps 100K | 1,159K | 1,425K | -23% slower |

 **Summary**: Deserialization is 33-48% faster.
 Generation is 78% faster.
 Serialization is 5-9% slower for uncompressed data (writer method call overhead), but faster for compressed+camelCase workloads and string-heavy data.

+> Numbers are from a single SAP_BASIS 7.57 system and will vary by kernel patch level, hardware, and data characteristics.

 The serialization gap is the inherent cost of `IF_JSON_WRITER` method calls vs. direct string concatenation.
 In typical round-trip scenarios (serialize + deserialize), V1 is significantly faster overall.